esoterra/doomgeneric_harfbuzz/docs/harfbuzz/README.md

 ## Design

+### No-ops

+Some of the expected functions should be able to be implemented as no-ops.
+* `DG_Init` - available if we need it for our own initialization but not required for doom to run
+* `DG_DrawFrame` - we don't want/need to render every frame, just the last one. so we won't be doing any work here.
+* `DG_SetWindowTitle` - we don't need to set a title. maybe at some point we'll emit glyphs for this for fun but it's not needed.

+### Time

+The `DG_SleepMs` and `DG_GetTicksMs` functions will need to be mocked since we don't have the ability to sleep or interest in doing so.
+Both calling `DG_SleepMs` and advancing to the next frame should cause an internally tracked counter to advance.

+**Open Questions:**
+1. does `doomgeneric_Tick()` always advance to the next frame, waiting if needed, or will it return without advancing a frame if not enough time has passed?

 ### Input Handling

 Iterate over the string of characters treating it like a sequence of frames.

-Each `t` in the input represents a "tick" and the start of a new frame.
+Each `f` in the input represents the start of a new frame.
 Any other character indicates that the [corresponding key](#key-mapping-table) was pressed during that frame.

 In practical terms, this means we'll need to
 1. create a structure to hold the keys currently held down
 2. set a key to pressed whenever we see its corresponding codepoint
 3. implement `DG_GetKey` to read from the structure
-4. when we encounter a `t`, call `doomgeneric_Tick()`, then reset the keypress structure
+4. when we encounter a `f`, advance the game to the next frame, then reset the keypress structure
 5. repeat 2-4 until we reach the final frame

 ### Drawing